19 Safety Tips for Driving at Night

 10. Stay Aware of Wildlife Warning and Signs

 When you see a warning sign, reduce your speed and scan the road and its surroundings.
-You can use high beams when appropriate can also help you spot the animals from a distance.
+You can use high beams when appropriate which can also help you spot the animals from a distance.
 If an animal does appear, brake firmly but avoid swerving, as this can lead to losing control or colliding with other vehicles.

 Here is a list of animals involved in a collision: